tropy/docs/export.md

 The beta version of Tropy does not support export of Tropy data or photos.
-Tropy 1.0 will allow for JSON export to a variety of platforms.
+Later releases will allow for export to a variety of platforms.